wearebeautiful/wearebeautiful-tools/docs/import-format.md

 Indicates modifciation of the model.
 Accepted values, an array of one or more of the following:

-   "none", "circumcised"," fgm", "labiaplasty", "masectomy", "female-to-male", "male-to-female", "breastfeeding", "pregnant", "episiotomy"
+   "none", "circumcised"," fgm", "labiaplasty", "masectomy", "female-to-male", "male-to-female", "nursing", "pregnant", "episiotomy"

 other